 TIP # 1: Come Prepared to Sleep GERD Free

 Acid Reflux is often worse at night.
-Whether you are staying with friends or you will be staying at a hotel or on a cruise ship, call ahead to see if its possible to have the head of your bed elevated a few inches.
-If this is not possible, you should purchase a portable wedge pillow to keep you elevated while sleeping and reduce your symptoms.
+Whether staying with friends, staying at a hotel, or on a cruise ship, call ahead to see if it's possible to have the head of your bed elevated a few inches.
+If this is impossible, you should purchase a portable wedge pillow to keep you elevated while sleeping and reduce your symptoms.

-You may also want to bring your own pillow in case the one supplied is too thin or soft.
+You may also want to bring your pillow if the one supplied is too thin or soft.
 Alternatively, you could request additional pillows or a larger pillow.
-Don’t compromise on this because lack of sleep can be an additional acid reflux trigger.
-Staying up later than normal and not getting less sleep can increase the chances of experiencing GERD symptoms.
+Don't compromise on this because lack of sleep can be an additional acid reflux trigger.
+Also, staying up later than usual and not getting less sleep can increase the chances of experiencing GERD symptoms.

 TIP # 2: Travel with Prepared Snacks

-Whether you are traveling by plane, train, or car your meal choices will be limited so bring along some healthy snacks that you know will not trigger your acid reflux.
-By having snacks on hand, you also won’t be tempted to eat something you know you shouldn’t just because it is the only choice available.
+Whether traveling by plane, train, or car, your meal choices will be limited, so bring along some healthy snacks that you know will not trigger your acid reflux.
+By having snacks on hand, you also won't be tempted to eat something you know you shouldn't just because it is the only choice available.